Sign up for email updates from Hipvan

 How to care for it: Snake plants grow well in various lighting conditions.
 But bear in mind that the air and soil should be relatively dry.

 Probably the go-to indoor plants for some, cacti are timeless plants that have the flair and modern appeal.
 A cactus’ unique shape and texture gives your room a more interesting design.
-It even looks cooler when paired with colorful and funky containers or flowerpots.
+It even looks cooler when paired with colourful and funky containers or flowerpots.

 How to care for it: It really depends on the kind of cactus you have bought.
 Some thrive outdoors while others do better indoors – check with the nursery or read the labels before buying!